AlexAltea/orbital/README.md

 ## FAQ

-> How does Orbital work without having SAMU keys?
+> How does Orbital work **without** having SAMU keys?

-Until keys are dumped, decryption with SAMU will be "_emulated_" by hashing encrypted input blobs and returning decrypted blobs previously obtained from the actual console.
+Decryption with SAMU is "_emulated_" by hashing encrypted input blobs and returning decrypted blobs previously obtained from the actual console.
+No keys were dumped, no keys will be dumped.
+More importantly: we don't need them, so this project does **not** target SAMU.

 > My kernel dump crashes shortly after booting.
 Why?